 Making the most of our last day on the Busabout Iberian Adventure with the bus and crew we packed our drive with more fun facts, games, trivia and siestas.
 So, in what felt like no time we had made it to our last pit stop of the trip, Toledo.

 Only an hour out of Madrid, this Medieval world heritage site boasts an abundance of impressive architecture and history.

-With pizza in one hand, cold beverage in the other and an ice cream waiting for me to finish while admiring the magic of Toledo from a perfectly placed step facing the Cathedral, I was already feeling better.
+With pizza in one hand, a cold beverage in the other, and an ice cream waiting for me to finish while admiring the magic of Toledo from a perfectly placed step facing the Cathedral, I was already feeling better.

 Waddling back onto the bus for our very last time on our Iberian Adventure felt very strange.

 With Madrid just around the corner, it still hadn’t kicked in that we were about to part ways.

 It may have only been a week on this Busabout Iberian Adventure but that didn’t making saying goodbye any easier as the friendships and memories I had made here we stronger than some I had made over my lifetime.

 A bit about our Bus